 HIDDEN COST #1

-Where documents are not in English or Welsh, a translation must be included in the application.
+As we discuss in part 3 of our 3 part free video series, where documents are not in English or Welsh, a translation must be included in the application.

 This obviously costs money.

 Unfortunately, you cannot do this yourself to save money.

 Well, it depends on the amount of documents that you will need to get translated.

 Generally speaking, if a document is important to a visa application, it will need to be translated.

 The following is a list of typical documents that will need to be translated:

 - Marriage certificates

 - Death certificates